-Line 15.-If there is a net gain on this line, combine your short-term gains with your short-term losses, and enter the net short-term gain or loss on your Schedule D. Combine your long-term gains with your long-term losses and enter the net long-term gain or loss on your Schedule D. In both cases, write "Form 4684, Section A."
+Line 15.-If there is a net gain on this line, combine your short-term gains with your short-term losses, and enter the net short-term gain or loss on Schedule D (Form 1040), line 4.
+Fiduciaries enter this amount on Schedule D (Form 1041), line 1, and write "Form 4684, Section A." Combine your long-term gains with your long-term losses and enter the net long-term gain or loss on Schedule D (Form 1040), line 12.
+Fiduciaries enter this amount on Schedule D (Form 1041), line 7, and write "Form 4684, Section A."

-The holding period for long-term gains and losses is more than one year.
-For short-term gains and losses it is one year or less.
+The holding period for long-term gains and losses is more than 1 year.
+For short-term gains and losses it is 1 year or less.
 To figure the holding period, begin counting on the day after you received the property and include the day the casualty or theft occurred.